 This part-time or full-time one-year course is taught through a blend of online and on campus learning.
 It equips graduates to understand, promote and aid improvement in the sexual health of communities through public health strategies.
 A broad mix of subjects and learning modules will provide you with a solid grounding in public health, preparing you to apply your knowledge across a range of health careers.

 The online portal allows you to connect seamlessly with other students, teachers and guest speakers.
 You can set your own learning pace and contribute to open discussions about complex subject matter.
-Domestic students also have the option to complete the qualification over a compressed two-week block.

 Expert educators and industry professionals cover a wide range of subjects from Chlamydia control, to sex industry regulation, to maternal and child health in resource-poor settings.
 The course will also draw on national and international developments in the prevention, management and public health control of sexually transmissible infections and HIV.

 This course is one of a kind in Australia and offers an ideal specialised learning environment for people wishing to work in public health and/or sexual and reproductive health.

 As a student of the Graduate Certificate, you will benefit from a strong focus on local and international networking with sexual health professionals, peers and former students.